 s

-Instrument 2 has been used because it’s the one assigned by default to channel 1 in the “-cs.checkAllCsound” Csound instrument file.
+Instrument 2 is used because it's the one assigned to channel 1 by default in the Csound instrument file "-cs.checkAllCsound".

-This score will not produce any sound with the default orchestra file “default.orc” because the latter contains no definition for instrument 2.
+This score will not produce any sound with the default orchestra file "default.orc" because it does not contain a definition for instrument 2.

-Argument 4 is for pitch (in Herz) related to the diapason (frequency of A4) setting in “-se.checkAllCsound”.
+Argument 4 is the pitch (in Herz) related to the diapason (frequency of A4) set in "-se.checkAllCsound".

-Argument 5 is the MIDI value of volume, default 90 as per the settings.
+Argument 5 is the MIDI value of the volume, default 90 according to the settings.

-Arguments 6 and 7 may be used for the ‘blurb’ parameter (see infra).
+Arguments 6 and 7 can be used for the 'blurb' parameter (see infra).

-Argument 8 being not used, its value remains 0.
+Argument 8 is not not used, its value remains 0.

-Instrument 2 does not use the pitchbend value as a parameter, but it changes the pitch parameter (in Hz) accordingly.
-In the following example, G4 being 200 cents higher will be played 2 semitones higher, at the same pitch as A4 (440 Hz).
+Instrument 2 does not use the pitchbend value as a parameter, but changes the pitch parameter (in Hz) accordingly.
+In the following example, G4, which is 200 cents higher, will be played 2 semitones higher, at the same pitch as A4 (440 Hz).

 _pitchrange(200) A4 _pitchbend(200) G4 _pitchbend(0) C5 A5